 Differences in technology

 A data lake uses a flat architecture to store a huge amount of raw data in its native format until it is needed.
 There is no fixed limit on account size or file.
 The different data elements in data lakes are assigned unique identifiers and tagged with extended metadata tags.
 When business questions arise, the data lake is queried for relevant data, and the smaller set of data is then analyzed to answer the question.
 Until the data query, the schema is not defined.
 On the other hand, a hierarchical data warehouse stores data in files or folders with a defined schema.
-The information in a data warehouse is stored by subject in order to assist management make quick decisions.
+The information in a data warehouse is stored by the subject in order to assist management make quick decisions.

 Differences In Use